TheServerBorn/J-29-Interface-Engine/README.md

 # Steam Integration

-J-29 can discover installed Steam libraries and titles automatically.
+Veyllisto can discover installed Steam libraries and titles automatically.

 Steam games are added to the same software library used by local software and emulated titles.